Bury Lake Young Mariners

-Bury Lake Young Mariners is an RYA certified sailing school and training centre for people of ages 7+ that has been in operation since 1983 at Bury Lake in Rickmansworth Aquadrome, Hertfordshire, England.
+Bury Lake Young Mariners is an RYA-certified sailing school and training centre for people of aged 7+ that has been in operation since 1983 at Bury Lake at Rickmansworth Aquadrome, Hertfordshire, England.
 The charity has more than 100 boats and each year enables around 7,500 mostly young people to go sailing.

-BLYM is unique in that it has no paid staff.
-It is run entirely by over 300 volunteers.
+BLYM has no paid staff, and is run entirely by over 300 volunteers.